JohanMolenaars/bsky.net/README.md

 # bsky.net
-.Netl ibrary for interacting with the BlueSky API
+.Net library for interacting with the BlueSky API